Now that you've signed up with Bookwhen, it's time to get started with adding events to your schedule by creating your first entry!

 This fourth section is where you can create the required ticket(s) for your event.
 There are several options available:

-Ticket name, details and cost
+Ticket name, event size, details and cost

 Show this ticket? - Take the ticket offline by unselecting this option